-Condemnation is the debilitating, discouraging, life-crushing work of the "accuser of the brethren," which is from the pit of hell and leads to despair.
-"The accuser of our brothers has been thrown down, who accuses them day and night before our
+The opposite of conviction is condemnation, which is the debilitating, discouraging, life-crushing work of the "accuser of the brethren," which is from the pit of hell and leads to despair.
+"The accuser of our brothers has been thrown down, who accuses them day and night before our God."

-God."
 (Revelation 12:10) When I am experiencing condemnation, I am tempted to lose hope and give up altogether.

 In the Gospels, we have an example of two men who exemplify the extreme difference between conviction and condemnation.
 Peter sinned when he denied Jesus, was convicted, and wept bitterly.
 Miraculously, he was forgiven, restored, and became a leader in the early church.
-Judas betrayed Jesus, regretted his actions, wept, tried to give back the money, and confessed his sin.
+Judas also betrayed Jesus, regretted his actions, wept, tried to give back the money, and confessed his sin.
 Sadly, he gave in to despair and hung himself.